MHM-lab/MHM-lab.github.io/_pages/values.md

 title: "Values"
 ---

 We are all different and imperfect: we fail, misjudge context, and occasionally violate our own standards.
 This is not a bug but a feature of being human.
+Human fallibility is therefore both the reason values fail and the reason they are needed.
 Our values are guiding principles under uncertainty, not rigid rules or signals of virtue.
-They evolve with new evidence.
-Human fallibility is therefore both the reason values fail and the reason they are needed.

 ## Attentive, kind, and honest in communication